The Fruit of Friendship

 Jesus said, “Take care of my sheep.”
 John 21:16

 Given a clear willingness by shoppers to want to do good things, we’ve placed multiple pay-it-forward options for social impact and sustainability into our checkout menu.
-They include everything from sharing a single, $6 squeeze-pouch, to offering support through a full 4-pack of pouches.
+They include everything from sharing a single squeeze pack, to gifted subscriptions and gift cards.
 With multiple options to pay-it-forward, equitable access to advanced nutrition is able to flow, even into rural food deserts.

 Jesus said, “Then feed my sheep.”
 John 21:17